Docharle/Energy-Consumption-and-Prediction-in-London-using-EXCEL-and-POWER-BI-/README.md

 - Visualizations: Time Series graphs showing energy consumption trends across boroughs.
 - Prediction Results: Forecasted electricity consumption values for each borough from 2016 to 2025.

+## License
+This project is licensed under the MIT License.
+Feel free to use and modify the code according to the terms of the license.